LukeGrahamLandry/franca/README.md

 - parse interfaces written in other languages and generate bindings.
 - highly configureable semantics to match many different target languages.
 - macros are functions that directly manipulate the ast

+## Tradeoffs

+I strongly believe in conservation of misery so if there's a bunch of stuff I like about this language there must be propoertional terrible things or I'm probably just lying.